-Generally, you will need to book an appointment and go to the doctor to get the contraceptive pill, however some sexual health clinics may have doctors on hand to prescribe the pill.
+Generally, you will need to book an appointment and go to the doctor to get the pill, however, some sexual health clinics may have doctors on hand to prescribe it.
 There is also the option of telehealth, a digital doctor service that will connect you to a GP online.

 Can you get the contraceptive pill over the counter?

-No - you cannot get the contraceptive pill over the counter in Australia.
-You can get other contraceptive methods like condoms and the morning after pill, however the contraceptive pill requires a prescription.
+No — you cannot get the contraceptive pill over the counter in Australia.
+You can get other contraceptive methods like condoms and the emergency contraception pill — a.k.a the morning after pill.
+However, as we mentioned before, the contraceptive pill requires a prescription.

 Where can I buy condoms?

-Condoms are a great alternative to the contraceptive pill and are very easy to get.
-They can be bought from supermarkets, pharmacies, sexual health clinics and family planning clinics.
+Condoms are a great alternative to the combined pill and are very easy to get.
+They can be bought from supermarkets, pharmacies, sexual health clinics, and family planning clinics.
 You can also buy them online very easily.

 If you are struggling for money, it is also relatively easy to get free condoms.
 You can ask your doctor for some or pick them up at a sexual health clinic.

 Only a qualified doctor or nurse can implant the IUD, and you'll need to head to a consultation beforehand to check your suitability for it.